KateJohnson/ISPORDataWrangling/Notes_and_Exercises.md

     ##   Diabetes = col_double()
     ## )

-(Aside: Check out this [this](https://www.tidyverse.org/articles/2017/12/workflow-vs-script/) blogpost by Jenny Bryan about best practices for getting your data into R. *Hint:* if you use code like this: 'rm(list=ls())' she will "set your computer on fire."
+(Aside: Check out this [this](https://www.tidyverse.org/articles/2017/12/workflow-vs-script/) blogpost by Jenny Bryan about best practices for getting your data into R. *Hint:* if you use code like this: 'rm(list=ls())' she will *set your computer on fire.*

 Explore the data
 ----------------